“I will love the light for it shows me the way, yet I will endure the darkness because it shows me the stars.”

 The coal cellars for the ground floor flats – Number I and Number 2 – are beside the laundry.
 My father being a keen amateur photographer converted part of the coal cellar into a dark room-cum-workshop.

 Number 2 is the cream of the flats, having a basement kitchen and its own back door.
 Upstairs on street level, there are two large rooms: the parlour and a bedroom.
 The entrance has a patch of dull red floral linoleum, scuffed by many feet and in need of replacing in 1953.
-The bathroom next to the bedroom has bath, hand basin, and toilet.
+The bathroom next to the bedroom has a bath, hand basin, and toilet.
 The indoor toilet a luxury not shared by many of Greenock’s population, who still live in overcrowded housing stock not yet repaired, or rebuilt after the devastating bombing raids of World War 2.

 The bathroom’s black and white tiled patterned floor a linoleum, but this hardy floor covering has been replaced in the bedroom and parlour by painted wooden floorboards and floral carpet squares.

 Although the apartment is large by the standards of the day, it is cramped living for my McInnes family – especially on the night of August 12th when Mum goes into labour with me.

 The household comprises my parents, Annie (32) and George (31), their children: Catriona (4), Iain (2 and 7months), George (13 months), and Papa (Dad’s father, John 78) and Dad’s unmarried sister, Mary (40).

 There are two set-in beds, a peculiarly Scottish invention to provide extra sleeping quarters in rooms other than bedrooms.
 Built into the wall and hidden by dark red crushed velveteen curtains, a set-in bed in the parlour hides above the stairs leading down to the kitchen.